 Since then the former home-base carer and hairstylist dedicated herself to learning more about the agricultural industry.

 “I settled to work in my hair salon at the back of our house, but the farming thing won at the end of the day.”

 She was eager to learn and applied for a few agricultural short courses in which she excelled.
-The rest is history as they say, and today she is the vice-chairperson of Grain SA, the first ever female to serve on the organisation’s executive committee.
+The rest is history as they say, and she recently finished a stint as the vice-chairperson of Grain SA, the first ever female to serve on the organisation’s executive committee.
 Also, she is a member of Agri SA’s Commodity Chamber.

 Together Preline and Ralph has achieved many joint career highlights, including the Grain SA and Absa New Era Commercial Farmer of the Year as well as the New Entrant to Commercial Farming Award, both received in 2014.
 Preline is the co-owner and office manager of Swart Boerdery.

 She has recently also been honoured by the CEO of Global Award as one of Africa’s most influential women working in agriculture.
 “It is tough (working in the agricultural industry) as a female.
 You have to work twice as hard to show men that you deserve to be there and that you know what you are talking about.
 However, I enjoy it.”